 Here's the list of foods that you might want to stay away from:

-Yeast has an amino acid in it that a lot of dogs just can't seem to handle.
-If your dog is relieving gas a lot, or has trouble breathing then it's a good sign that yeast might be the matter causing these symptoms.
+Yeast has an amino acid in it that a lot of dogs can't seem to handle.
+If your dog is relieving gas a lot or has trouble breathing, then it's a good sign that yeast might be the matter causing these symptoms.

-If you think yeast might be the issue, then you should immediately check to see what's in your dog's food and if that's listed in the ingredients, you should stay away from it when you're looking for something else to get.
+If you think yeast might be the issue, then you should immediately check to see what's in your dog's food and if yeast is in the ingredients, you should stay away from it when you're looking for something else to get.

 Chicken & Dairy

 Chicken is something that is commonly built up over time, such as most lactose intolerant cases.
-If your dog eats dog food with chicken ingrained into it for years on end and suddenly never feels good, you can assume that the dog is more than likely allergic to it.
+If your dog eats food with chicken ingrained into it for years and suddenly feels terrible, you can assume that the dog is more than likely allergic to it.

 Chicken allergy symptoms in dogs include itchiness, ear infections, vomiting and diarrhea, and just about anything you think is unusual for your dog to be doing.
-Dogs can kind of be lactose intolerant if that's what you're wondering.
-It's hard to answer for scientists because lactose intolerance is mainly studied in humans and obviously humans and dogs are built very differently.
+Dogs can be lactose-intolerant if that's what you're wondering.
+It's hard to answer for scientists because lactose intolerance is mainly studied in humans.

-Dogs can, however, be allergic to both chicken and dairy, and you might as well just say they're lactose intolerant.
-This should be one of the first things you check for in your dog if he/she is acting strange!
+Dogs can, however, be allergic to both chicken and dairy, and you might as well say they're lactose intolerant.
+This should be one of the first things you check for in your dog if he is acting strange!

-Beef allergies in dogs is usually caused by a certain protein found in dogs that their bodies just can't handle like us.
+Beef allergies in dogs are usually caused by a specific protein found in dogs that their bodies can't handle like us.
 Like most food allergies in dogs, flatulence, skin problems, and breathing issues are common symptoms for this type of allergy.

-However, you can find that there are also some moderately specific reactions to beef from dogs, such as bald spots being found, and obsessive licking, especially in areas such as their paws and feet.
+However, you can find that there are also some moderately specific reactions to beef from dogs.
+Some responses are bald spots being seen, and obsessive licking, especially in areas such as their paws and feet.

-If this is an issue, look at giving your dog a different type of protein that their body can handle, such as the protein found in foods such as fish, beans, turkey or even duck!
+If this is an issue, look at giving your dog a different type of protein that their body can handle.
+Proteins such as fish, beans, turkey, or even duck!

 There are always alternatives!

-Since these symptoms are very specific to fish, it's fairly easy to single out and find dog food that doesn't contain fish in it!
+Since these symptoms are particular to fish, it's relatively easy to single out and find dog foods that don't contain fish in it!